-- Free entry stamp and Visa on Arrival both valid 30 days.
+- Visa On Arrival is valid 30 days.
 Remember: day of arrival and departure day count as full days each.
 It can be extended one time for an additional 30 days.

 - Your passport must be valid for 6 months when arriving.
 Otherwise you won’t be allowed to enter Bali (happens to quite a few!)
 There are NO EXCEPTIONS.